ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-setup-advanced.rst

 .. tip::

-   The UAVCAN protocol should be enabled first.
+   The physical CAN port and its driver selected as UAVCAN protocol should be enabled first.
 Please refer to the :ref:`CAN Bus Setup <common-canbus-setup-advanced>`

 Overview